Preston Dock: 20th century

-From its slow beginnings the docks experience a steady growth in trade in the early decades of the 20th century.
+From its slow beginnings the docks experienced a steady growth in trade in the early decades of the 20th century.
 With the outbreak of the First World War the docks took on a new role, exporting munitions produced by local factories that had been retooled for the war effort.
-After the cessation of hostilities the docks experienced a downturn in trade from which it never fully recovered in the inter-war period.
+After the cessation of hostilities the port experienced a downturn in trade from which it never fully recovered in the inter-war period.
 In the 1920s the rail line from the site of the old Victory Quay was extended along both side of the docks, allowing an increase in the volume of goods transiting to and from the port.

 During the Second World War the docks again aided Britain's war effort, when it was taken over by the military and used as a marshalling post for the D-Day landings in Normandy, 1944.
 During the course of the war the docks had to be closed twice due to naval mines.
 In the years after the Second World War, the volume of goods passing in and out of the port increased, aided by a ferry service to Northern Ireland commencing in 1948.
 Traffic increased even further until a peak in the 1960s, but warning signs for its future were beginning to appear.
 Ferry services ceased by the early 1970s, and although containerised cargo meant ships could be loaded and unloaded more quickly, economies of scale meant container vessels increased in size, and the age-old problem of the shallowness of the Ribble took greater significance; constant dredging operations were now costing around half of the port's annual income.

 The period 1960–1972 was the busiest in the dock's history but from then it experienced a continued and noticeable fall in revenue brought about from a reduction in trade and the cost of dredging required to keep the port open, and in 1981 an Act of Parliament was passed to close the docks.
 On 22 October 1981 the last Preston-based ship, the dredger Hoveringham V left the docks and on 31 October, the port's last official day of operation, the Singapore-based MV Sea Rhine became the final vessel to leave the docks, thus signalling the closure of the Port of Preston.